Powers (comics): Move to Icon

 In 2004, Marvel launched a new imprint for creator-owned material, open by invitation only to Marvel creators.
 Powers was (with Kabuki) the first series to debut under this new line, in large part due to Bendis' preeminent role as a Marvel author.
 The move worked well for the comic, "gain[ing] new readers" in the move from Image to Icon, with the initial issue garnering pre-orders of over 40,000 (and settling around the 30,000 mark with issues #7–8).
 In part, the move was precipitated by Jim Valentino stepping down as publisher of Image Comics, after having been the driving force in the launch of Powers (as well as publishing Bendis' earlier works Jinx and Torso).
 Bendis notes that his relationships with publishers "are always with people, not with logos".

 For their anniversary issue (Volume 2, issue #12 from Icon), Bendis and Oeming had planned to swap roles – Oeming writing and Bendis drawing, but Bendis suffered an injury to his cornea stopping him from drawing the full issue, although he did provide a cover for the issue.
 Powers Volume 3 launched with issue number one in November 2009.
 After a year-long hiatus, Powers resumed circulation with Volume 3 #8 on February 8, 2012.

-Bendis has a "POWERS idea-list" and the two have "enough stories left in [them], and... the audience to keep the book going" for a while yet.
+Bendis has a "Powers idea-list" and the two have "enough stories left in [them], and... the audience to keep the book going" for a while yet.
 Both have repeatedly stated that they know the ending, not in terms of time frame or issue number, but as a final act of closure, having "promised to never write or draw Powers beyond the amount of fresh ideas" they have.

+Revival at Dark Horse Comics

+In September 2025, a new 12-issue series titled Powers 25 began, published by Dark Horse Comics.